ntop/ntopng/doc/src/using_with_other_tools/nprobe.rst

 Quick Start
 ===========

-A sample configuration file for running ntopng as ZMQ collector for nProbe is installed on unix systems under /etc/ntopng/ntopng.conf.nprobe.sample.
-As described in the *Running ntopng as a Daemon* section, the configuration file has to be named ntopng.conf and must be placed under /etc/ntopng/ when running ntopng as a daemon on unix systems with *init.d* or *systemd* support.
+A sample configuration file for running ntopng as ZMQ collector for nProbe is installed on Unix systems under /etc/ntopng/ntopng.conf.nprobe.sample.
+As described in the *Running ntopng as a Daemon* section, the configuration file has to be named ntopng.conf and must be placed under /etc/ntopng/ when running ntopng as a daemon on Unix systems with *init.d* or *systemd* support.
 In order to enable this configuration, you should replace the configuration file with the sample configuration and restart the service: